 It also enables queuing for any email sent from WordPress, not just one that is using custom function.

 First, you need to set what is maximum number of emails that can be sent in given period.
 By default, it sends 10 emails in 6 minutes.
-This means that if you want to send 15 emails in 6 minutes, only 10 emails are sent while rest 5 emails are put in queue and sent in next hour.
+This means that if you want to send 15 emails in 6 minutes, only 10 emails are sent while rest 5 emails are put in queue and sent in the next period, after 6th minute has passed.

 You can change this limit from your settings page.